 A sort of Cold War-meets-Frankenstein tale of a boy and his massive robot, The Iron Giant brought out the feels in everyone with its messages of love, friendship, and destiny.
 At the climax of the film, military paranoia nearly wins out until Hogarth is returned safely to his parents by the Iron Giant, who then flies into space to intercept a missile that would destroy him and anything he’s near, including the people in town.
 Hogarth’s words (ones we can all learn from) - “You are who you choose to be” - ring in the Giant’s ears and he responds with “Superman” before colliding with the missile in space, saving the day.
 We could all choose to be a little like the Iron Giant every once in a while and become our own Supermen/women.

-Sam's speech to Frodo - Lord of the Rings: Return of the King
+Sam's speech to Frodo - The Lord of the Rings: The Return of the King

 It was the moment the entire journey led up to: Frodo and the One Ring at the base of Mount Doom.
 He was to be the hero of the story, but in many ways, it was Samwise, the Hobbit who had never been farther outside the Shire than a patch of corn in a field, who rose up and took that mantle.
 Showing the love and devotion he had for his best friend, Samwise lifted his friend who could travel no more thanks to the effects of the ring, and carried him to his destiny.
+He couldn't carry the ring, but he could carry his friend.
 Everyone needs a Sam in their life.

 Nora and Matt write Nora's obituary - The Leftovers